What is lead?

-3. Your landlord is not legally required to conduct lead abatement unless a child under the age of 6 lives in the house and has one venous blood lead test result of 20 or two venous lead results of 15 to 19 within three months.
+- Your landlord is not legally required to conduct lead abatement unless a child under the age of 6 lives in the house and has one venous blood lead test result of 20 or two venous lead results of 15 to 19 taken three months apart.

-4. Your town can help you find new housing if you are ordered to leave your apartment and relocate.
-Click here Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window to learn more.
+- Your town can help you find a new rental if you are ordered to leave your apartment and relocate.
+Click here to learn more.

-To learn more about your rights as a tenant, click here Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new window Opens in a new windowand go to the left side of the page, third category down: Information from the Connecticut Network for Legal Aid
+To learn more about your rights as a tenant, click here or click on the links below for more information:

 Healthy CT 2020

 The Lead Poisoning Prevention Program is contributing to the statewide initiative Healthy Connecticut 2020 as one of the focus areas under the Environmental focus area Health of the State Health Improvement Plan.
 The Lead Program has committed to working with partners throughout the state in order to decrease the incidence rate of childhood lead poisoning to less than 3%.

 Click here to learn more about Healthy CT 2020